-1. Fly through another country such as Canada or Mexico.
+Fly through another country such as Canada or Mexico.
 I recommend Mexico since flights from Cancun are cheaper and quick.
 You could also fly from any other Central American country or somewhere else in the Caribbean.
-Some people have reported being questioned upon reentry through Canada as an American citizen.
-Those chances are low and Mexico was a cheaper and more direct option for my travel.
-Others use Panama City, Panama as the third party entry point but just do whatever works best for your itinerary.
+Choose a gateway city that works best for your itinerary.

-Flights range from $275-375 roundtrip from Cancun.
-Not cheap for a 1 hour flight but it’s worth it, trust me.
+Flights range from $250-$375 round-trip from Cancun.
+Not cheap for a 1-hour flight but it’s worth it, trust me.

-Many forums will say Casas are not acceptable housing for visitors but this is not the case.
+Many forums will say Casas are not acceptable housing for visitors but this was not the case for me.
 I did not pre-book a hotel and had no issues at immigration.
 Just be honest with the officer.
-They want Americans to come and there is no need to hide it.
-They are going to see your passport anyway
+I told them I was staying in Old Havana in a Casa Particular.
+These are legal government guesthouses and a great option for accommodation.

 See my guide for where to stay and how to book a casa particular.